iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 #12.
 Disable Low Power Mode

-The low power mode is a valuable feature to prevent Battery Draining Issue On iPhone, but it can stop pushing the frequent updates in this case.
-So to experience instant data syncing between outlook and iPhone, the low power mode should be disabled.
+The low power mode is a valuable feature to prevent Battery Draining issues on the iPhone, but it can stop pushing frequent updates in this case.
+So, to experience instant data syncing between Outlook and iPhone, the low power mode should be disabled.

 1. Head to the Settings